luludotdev/beatsaver-reloaded/README.md

 Configuration is done using environment variables.
 Please refer to `.env.example` for more information.

 ## 🔧 Developing
-If you wish to contribute, please refer to the [contribution guidelines](https://github.com/lolPants/beatsaver-reloaded/blob/master/.github/CONTRIBUTING.md).
+If you wish to contribute, please refer to the [contribution guidelines](https://github.com/lolPants/beatsaver-reloaded/blob/master/.github/CONTRIBUTING.md) or the documentation.

+## ℹ Documentation
+Documentation is available as a vuepress site at `/docs`.

+The code that builds the site is licensed under the [project's ISC License](https://github.com/lolPants/beatsaver-reloaded/blob/master/LICENSE).
+However the content of the documentation is licensed using the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license, as documented [here](https://github.com/lolPants/beatsaver-reloaded/tree/master/docs/LICENSE).